 A typical case of invoice fraud is when a company is contacted by someone claiming to represent a supplier.
 Nine out of ten times, fraudsters create fake invoices based on their knowledge of the relationship between the buyer and the supplier.

-The fraudsters manipulated the data in Amazon’s seller system in order to make illegal payments.
+The fraudsters manipulated the data in Amazon’s seller system to make illegal payments.
 By creating a fake wholesale business and shipping products that were not in line with what they had reported initially, the criminals billed Amazon for a crazy amount of money.

 It also occurs that employees present a personal expense as a business or work-related expense.